 These strawberry shortcake bars will stay fresh for up to 4-5 days in an airtight container.

-Freezer: They also freeze well for up to 2 months.
+Freezing: They also freeze well for up to 2 months.
 To defrost simply leave on the kitchen worktop for half an hour.
 Serve at room temperature.

 Strawberry shortcake bar